Museum Acquires Bristol Bloodhound Missile for Weston Aviation Heritage Exhibition

-The buildings will be transformed into a new Museum, planned for opening in early 2017, which will tell the story of Weston's Aviation Heritage.
+The buildings have been transformed into a new Museum, planned to open on Saturday 8th April 2017, which will tell the story of Weston's Aviation Heritage.
 This attraction will initially be open on Thursdays and Saturdays only.

 Photographed (left) in August 2016, work on the pilots block, including installation of upgraded power supplies and telecomms, was nearing completion while work on refurbishment and partial rebuild of the tower was shown to be still in progress.

 Statement from Dave Wallace, Chairman and Secretary of The Friends, on 10th October 2015